Property Fraud Alert

 What is Property Fraud Alert (PFA)?

-Property Fraud Alert is a free notification service that alerts subscribers (via email, text message, or a voice phone call) each time a document is recorded with their name on it in the participating County Land Records office.
-The subscriber must select one method of notification, an email, text message, or voice call.
+Property Fraud Alert is a free notification service that alerts subscribers (via email, text message, or a voice phone call) each time a document is recorded in the Sedgwick County Register of Deeds Office that may match their name on it.

 How much does it cost?

-You may enter as many personal, business, and trust names necessary.
+You may subscribe for as many personal, business, and trust names as needed.
 You may also monitor multiple names and use the same contact method (e-mail address or phone number) for each.
-Finally, you may sign up for the same name multiple times but request a different contact method for each time.
+You may also sign up for the same name multiple times but request a different contact method for each time.

 Can I enter more than one name at a time?